lucas19919/CSTR/README.md

-simple CSTR simulation project consisting of a C# dotnet core API backend, react js and tremor frontend, and a reinforcement learning model optimized using python and tensorflow
+simple CSTR simulation project consisting of a C# dotnet core API backend, react js and tremor frontend, and a reinforcement learning model optimized using python and tensorflow.
+This model is then implemented into the backend via a onnx file